 Unlike my cupcake recipes, I fill my muffins to the top for those high domed muffins!
 If you use this batter to make 5 muffins it may not entirely reach the top (see pictures above), but if you use it to make 4 it for sure will.
 Plus, as you let the chocolate muffin batter rest it will expand to the top before baking.

 PS- I like to use If You Care Unbleached Cupcake Liners since they are compostable!

-During this rest period the starch in the muffin batter will absorb the liquid in the batter and this will make the batter more thick and dense.
+During this rest period, the starch in the muffin batter will absorb the liquid in the batter and this will make the batter more thick and dense.
 Try it out and see what your muffin batter looks like before and after letting it rest.
-It will be more thick and will lead to more “bakery style” muffins.
+It will be thicker and will lead to more "bakery-style" muffins.

 It also helps to give any gluten that may have formed during the mixing time to relax for the best tender muffin texture.

 Instead, just use an oven light.
-Opening the door while the muffins are baking could lead to them deflating from the change in temperature if they are not cooked through yet.
+Opening the door while the vegan chocolate muffins are baking could lead to them deflating from the change in temperature if they are not cooked through yet.